Closed

 Eligible expenses

-- Purchase costs for measurement equipment used for the analysis, which remains the property of the participating company.
+- Purchase costs for measurement equipment used for the analysis, which becomes the participant’s property.

 Eligible geographic areas